volka/talks/2020_Rust_Intro/Rust_Intro.md

     fn print(&self) -> String { ... }
 }
 ```
-Impl only allowed in either trait module or type module!
+* Impl only allowed in either trait module or type module!
+* No inheritance!

 Trait Objects
 ----